Who Are Your Fish?

 They know how to find a niche market, determine what they want, and how to deliver it.

-Before you can sell anything, you need to know what your own “fish” look like, what information they need, and how you can help them get it.
+Before you can sell anything, you need to know what your ideal client “fish” look like, what information they need, and how you can help them get it.

 Actual fish want to know what’s for dinner and where to find it…the best sources for smaller fish, or plants, or flies.

-Your clients probably don’t eat flies (at least I hope not), but they will want to know how to get their book published.
+Your clients probably don’t eat flies (at least I hope not), but they will want to know how to get their contract employees’ tax files processed.
 Or how to set up a blog.
 Or an ebook on how to get more web site sales.
-Buy a copy (before the price goes up May 1), and help contribute to the “Jodi wants an iPad fund.” :-)

 Have you been able to find a market niche (or your fish)?
 Want some help figuring it out?
-Ask in the comments.
+Try this free ideal client profile worksheet (just download it, no obligation).